MiloPow/Dynamic-Tests/README.md

 **Changes made from last commit:**

-- Fixed file deletion so that it works right after the file has been created
+- Tested creating every type of test case

+- Tested saving and loading

+- Found that creating and saving every type of Test Case works, however a loading error was discovered

+- The error only occurred after adding several test cases of various types

 **Next tasks:**

-- Test existing functionality to ensure everything works
+- Fix loading error

-- Figure out how to create and run dynamicTests so that the ASpec can be runned
+- Figure out how to create and run DynamicTests so that the ASpec can be runned